 5. Denver College of Nursing

 Denver College of Nursing is focused specifically on nursing, which means that its nursing programs don’t have to share any funding or resources with other fields.
-It offers degrees from the associate to masters level, and many people count this school as one of the best nursing schools in Colorado.
+It offers degrees from the associate to master’s level, and many people count this school as one of the best nursing schools in Colorado.
 This school has options for learning on campus and from a distance.
 The nursing programs here are designed to help students excel in their licensing exams and their nursing careers in general.

 The Denver College of Nursing recognizes that nursing is vitally important to the future of healthcare.
-It also recognizes that an excellent education is the key to creating excellent nurses.
+It also recognizes that an excellent education is a key to creating excellent nurses.
 That’s why DCN provides high-quality nursing programs to help students reach their fullest potential in nursing.
 It’s a student-focused college where students are supported and have the best learning resources.

 Highlight: Denver College of Nursing is a small school with less than 900 students, so it works well for those who prefer small classes.